 Adding an Expansion Module to RF Explorer is an easy task, but you need to follow the process with care to make sure everything works after the assembly.

 As you will be dealing with ESD sensitive electronic CMOS components, you need to use antistatic protection to avoid any impact on the circuit.
 For that, it is recommended to use an Antistatic wrist strap.
+Below is a picture with tools you will need to complete the task.

-Before following this process, be sure you upgrade the RF Explorer firmware with the v1.06 or latest available version from the download page.
+Before following this process, be sure you upgrade the RF Explorer firmware with the v1.23 or latest available version from the download page.
 The firmware upgrade must be done *before* you install the hardware Expansion Module.

-Take RF Explorer apart
+Take the RF Explorer case apart

 The very first step is to power off your RF Explorer and disconnect it from any external USB source or power.